Solemnity of the Corpus Christi,

 O banquet most admirable!”

-Bishop Athanasius Schneider in his booklet, “Dominus Est—It is the Lord!” pointed out historically the development of receiving Holy Communion: “The gesture of receiving the Body of the Lord in the mouth (on the tongue) and kneeling could be a visible testimony to the faith of the Church in the Eucharistic Mystery....The desire to offer the august person of Christ affection and honour at the moment of Holy Communion in a visible manner would correspond to the spirit and example of the bi-millennial (2,000 years) tradition of the Church: ‘Cum amore ac timore’ (‘with love and fear,’ the adage of the Fathers of the first millennium) and ‘quantum potes, tatum aude’ (‘do as much as you can,’ the adage of the second millennium, coming St. Thomas Aquinas’ Sequence for Corpus Christ, the ‘Lauda Sion’).”
-Communion in the hand has only been a modern innovation of last few decades and has never been the tradition of the Church for the past fifteen hundred years.
-Show your great love and respect (“Cum amore ac timore”) by always receiving Holy Communion kneeling and on the tongue.
+Bishop Athanasius Schneider in his booklet, “Dominus Est—It is the Lord!” pointed out historically the development of receiving Holy Communion: “The gesture of receiving the Body of the Lord in the mouth (on the tongue) and kneeling could be a visible testimony to the faith of the Church in the Eucharistic Mystery....The desire to offer the august person of Christ affection and honour at the moment of Holy Communion in a visible manner would correspond to the spirit and example of the bi-millennial (2,000 years) tradition of the Church: ‘Cum amore ac timore’ (‘with love and fear,’ the adage of the Fathers of the first millennium) and ‘quantum potes, tatum aude’ (‘do as much as you can,’ the adage of the second millennium, coming from St. Thomas Aquinas’ Sequence for Corpus Christ, the ‘Lauda Sion’).”
+Schneider, p.
+50 Communion in the hand has only been a modern innovation of last few decades and has never been the tradition of the Church for almost two thousand years.
+Show your great love and respect (“Cum amore ac timore) by always receiving Holy Communion kneeling and on the tongue--- “It is the Lord”!